0

 In 549, Rome was under siege; the Ostrogoths of Totila entered through this gate, because of the treason of the Isaurian garrison.
 On 10 September 1943, two days after the armistice between the Allies and Italy had been agreed, Italian military and civil forces tried to block German seizure of the city, with 570 casualties.

-Text imported from Wikipedia article "Porta San Paolo" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Porta San Paolo" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants